National Allergy Helpline

 Additional reading

-Adrenaline injector resources from ASCIA (the Australasian Society of Clinical Immunology and Allergy):
+Adrenaline device resources from ASCIA (the Australasian Society of Clinical Immunology and Allergy):

 Preparing for an emergency